pycrate-org/pycrate/README.md

 More generally, installation is not required, and simply having all _pycrate\_*_ subdirectories into the PYTHONPATH enables to use the entire library.

+Newer Python versions (3.11, maybe 3.10 already) are deprecating the direct call of the `setup.py` script.
+Have a look at the [modern way](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/) to install or build a project.

 Installation with pip